 For kids who are willing to watch a movie that unfolds at a more leisurely pace, The Parent Trap is an entertaining relic from a time when kids were far less knowing.
 As an added bonus, parents will enjoy the interplay between the movie's adults, which is deeper and more dramatic than in the remake.

 Families can talk about...

-Families can talk about the movie's message.
+Families can talk about the message of The Parent Trap.
 Do comedies often have messages?
 Do you think the movie remains relevant today, when kids are more knowing and parents divorce openly rather than hiding it, as these parents did?

 How are issues such as divorce, sex, and puberty addressed in this movie, and how might that compare to a contemporary movie in which tween characters are prominently featured?

 What are some of the more timeless aspects to this movie released over half a century ago?

 |Theatrical release date:||June 21, 1961|